Thieves & Kings

 “Everybody is equally weak on the inside, just that some present their ruins as new castles and become kings."

 The bandit hold known as Raider’s Roost, has an older name; “Dongorath’s Hold”, and is located on a rocky series of hills along the western edge of the territory claimed by the Barony of Thornkeep.
 The height of the hills and the fort’s location at the crossroads between Hexwater, Thornkeep and Darkmoon Manor, has given it great opportunity to watch for trade caravans along Hexwater Road, and has lended greatly to its position as a bandit stronghold.
-From the central tower of the holdfast, one can see for miles in every direction.
+From the central tower of the holdfast, one can see for miles in every direction above the forests.

 Main House : The main house is a curious mixture of opulence and disrepair.
 The building measures 20′×25′ and is just over two stories tall (20’).
 It boasts 4"-thick stone walls, making it particularly effective as both barracks and headquarters for their operations.